 Temenos is also aware of its responsibilities under the UK Corporate Criminal Offence legislation and actively works to manage the risk of failing to prevent the facilitation of tax evasion.

-Temenos does not enter into any aggressive tax planning or support the use of artificial structures that are established solely to avoid paying tax and have no business purpose or economic substance.
+Temenos does not enter into any aggressive tax planning or support the use of artificial structures or tax havens that are established solely to avoid paying tax and have no business purpose or economic substance.

 Temenos may utilise tax incentives (e.g. research and development credits) and also plan its business operations to achieve economic and tax efficiency, which are made available by the laws and regulations of a jurisdiction, provided they are aligned with its business or operational activities.